DETAILED ACTION

 a control system (i.e., via at least the automated feedback loop and ESP 74) configured to receive the output signal indicative of said water level from the sensor arrangement and control the flow control device based on said water level so as to control the flow of the water component through the first flow line (Examiner notes that Onodera discloses a desire/need of having a particular water level 72 in the wellbore 60 via some pressure sensing feature(s) “to maintain the drawdown pressure necessary for continuous dissociation” and “to maintain at least a minimum level of water 72 within the well casing for efficient operation of the ESP 74”.
 This process of maintaining an optimum water level is done via the ESP 74 and an “automated feedback loop maintains a constant drawdown pressure by re-circulating some amount of produced water” — paragraphs [0030, 0033-0035]).

-Furthermore, though Onodera implicitly teaches sensor(s)/sensing mechanisms about the system to detect the water level, Onodera is explicitly silent in regards to: a sensor arrangement comprising one or more sensors configured to detect a water level of said water component in the wellbore and output an output signal indicative of said water level.
+Furthermore, though Onodera implicitly teaches sensor(s)/sensing mechanisms about the system to detect the water level, Onodera is explicitly silent in regard to: a sensor arrangement comprising one or more sensors configured to detect a water level of said water component in the wellbore and output an output signal indicative of said water level.

 Nonetheless, Zupanick introduces a surface system for recirculating fluid in a well system (abstract), similar to that of Onodera.
-Zupanick teaches for a pump “[...] may be located at the surface or down-hole” to allow for removing fluid from the wellbore (paragraphs [0032-0036, 0041] and figures 2-3).
+Zupanick teaches a pump “[...] may be located at the surface or down-hole” to allow for removing fluid from the wellbore (paragraphs [0032-0036, 0041] and figures 2-3).

 Therefore, it would have been considered obvious to one of ordinary skill in the art, before the effective filing date of the invention (AIA ), to modify the location of the pump, as taught by Onodera, to be downstream of the wellbore, as taught by Zupanick, since it has been held that rearranging parts of an invention in a manner which does not alter its operation involves only routine skill in the art.
 In re Japikse, 86 USPQ 70.

-Furthermore, Onodera is explicitly silent in regards to: a sensor arrangement comprising one or more sensors configured to detect a water level of said water component in the wellbore and output an output signal indicative of said water level.
+Furthermore, Onodera is explicitly silent in regard to: a sensor arrangement comprising one or more sensors configured to detect a water level of said water component in the wellbore and output an output signal indicative of said water level.

 Nonetheless, Zupanick introduces a surface system for recirculating fluid in a well system (abstract), similar to that of Onodera.
 Zupanick teaches: a sensor arrangement comprising one or more sensors (i.e., a water level or pressure sensor) configured to detect a water level of said water component in the wellbore and output an output signal indicative of said water level (paragraphs [0032-0033, 0041] and figures 2-3).